So you want to know how to make money on Pinterest without a blog?

 Decide on a niche that fits into the overall outline above AND that interests you.
 If you’re going to make money on Pinterest, you’ll need to stay consistent with pinning on the platform.
 And the best way to start and stay motivated is to choose a niche that interests you.

-Next up, you’ll need to set-up a Pinterest account if you don’t already have one.
-Thankfully, this is a pretty easy and straight forward process.
+Next up, you’ll need to set-up a Pinterest Business account if you don’t already have one.
+Thankfully, this is an easy and straightforward process.

 Create a log-in and password and follow the simple prompts that Pinterest gives you to open your account.